Fashion and Culture Dissertation Topics

 Research Aim: Covid-19 has disrupted all industries, including the fashion industry.
 All textile and luxury brands were paused during the global lockdown.
 This study will investigate how the fashion industry has contributed to combating the coronavirus pandemic.

 Research Aim: The lockdown situation during the crisis of COVID-19 has affected the people and their culture.
 This study will address those issues and the role of the public in maintaining a safe environment.

 Research Aim: This study will highlight the impacts of coronavirus on the creative sector, the planning, and innovations to overcome the consequences of COVID-19.

-Research Aim: This study will predict the future of fashion, cultural, and creative sector after COVID-19 by highlighting the challenges, various methods to overcome those challenges.
+Research Aim: This study will predict the future of the fashion, cultural, and creative sectors after COVID-19 by highlighting the challenges, various methods to overcome those challenges.

 Research Aim: Since the last few decades, the fashion industry has played a prominent role in influencing cultural values.
 However, this research will be focusing on how the modern fashion of the 21st century represents the political and cultural ideals of the current era.

 Research Aim: The main aim of the research is to analyse and find out how western culture has influenced the living standards and buying preferences of Asian consumers.
-It is a well-researched argument that Asian consumers under the influence of the western world and their culture.
+It is a well-researched argument that The Western world and its culture influence Asian consumers.
 Therefore, this research will be focusing on consumers of Pakistan and India and how their buy decisions might be affected by western culture.

-Research Aim: Royal families have always been subjected to classy fashion trends and they create an intense impression on the general public.
+Research Aim: Royal families have always been subjected to classy fashion trends, creating an intense impression on the general public.
 The main focus of the research is to assess the fashion trends of royal families around the world with a specific focus on the UK and Saudi Arabia.

 Iconography Dissertation Topics